ja88a/onchain-fee-collection-reporting/README.md

 [Docker](https://docker.com) container  is used for packaging and easily managing the composition of servers to run locally.

-[ethers](https://docs.ethers.io/v5/) is used for connecting to EVM blockchains and for decoding the `FeeCollector.FeesCollected` events. `viem` is considered to replace the ethers v5 integration, however the technique based on lifi-contract-typings [typechain](https://github.com/TypeChain/TypeChain) for integrating the LI.FI smart contracts is still in use.
+[viem](https://viem.sh/) is used for connecting to EVM blockchains and for decoding the `FeeCollector.FeesCollected` events.

 [vitest](https://vitest.dev/) is used for testing the modules.